 Jeffrey Watkins was born in 1921 in the back room of a cottage on Stowell Hill Road opposite New Road in Tytherington and lived there with his grandmother Mary Ann Smith (nee Livall) and his mother, her daughter Annie Smith.
 He has many vivid memories of his childhood in Tytherington and has shared them with the Tytherington Roots website

-At the age of eight he moved with his mother to live with his father at the Hackett, near Thornbury.
+At the age of eight he moved with his mother to live with his father, Frederick Thomas Watkins, at a house known as Heathview in the Hackett, near Thornbury.